Evidence-based actions for balance

 • Permit shift trading

-• Offer supports for employees who work from home or off-site, such as appropriate technology and resources.
+• Offer supports for employees who work from home or off-site.
+Appropriate technology and resources are good examples.

 • Ask employees what solutions will work best for them.
 Refer to Accommodation strategies to help employees who have disabilities to remain productive.